 ii.
 Is not wise: “For when the wine is in the wit is out.
 They have a practice of drinking the Outs, as they call it – all the wit out of the head, all the money out of the purse.”
 (Trapp)

 iv.
-“These two aspects of wine, its use and its abuse, its benefits and its curse, its acceptance in God’s sight and its abhorrence, are interwoven into the fabric of the OT so that it may gladden the heart of man (Psalm 104:15) or cause his mind to error (Proverbs 28:7), it can be associated with merriment (Ecclesiastes 10:19) or with anger (Isaiah 5:11), it an be used to uncover the shame of Noah (Genesis 9:21) or in the hands of Melchizedek to honor Abraham (Genesis 14:18).”
+“These two aspects of wine, its use and its abuse, its benefits and its curse, its acceptance in God’s sight and its abhorrence, are interwoven into the fabric of the Old Testament so that it may gladden the heart of man (Psalm 104:15) or cause his mind to error (Isaiah 28:7), it can be associated with merriment (Ecclesiastes 10:19) or with anger (Isaiah 5:11), it can be used to uncover the shame of Noah (Genesis 9:21) or in the hands of Melchizedek to honor Abraham (Genesis 14:18).”
 (Fitzsimmonds, cited in Waltke)

 The wrath of a king is like the roaring of a lion;

 Whoever provokes him to anger sins against his own life.